-What they’re doing is a good thing but the solutions are not perfect and sometimes they block what you signed up for.
-This is similar to humans with their habits – sometimes we have false positives and false negatives.
+What they’re doing is a good thing, but the solutions are not perfect and sometimes they block what you signed up for.
+This is similar to humans with their habits.
+Sometimes we have false positives and false negatives.
 Ultimately, everyone has a different definition of spam!

-So to keep me out of your blacklist and to add me in to your whitelist, add me to your address book but also follow these simple instructions:
+So to keep me out of your blacklist and to add me to your whitelist, add me to your address book but also follow these simple instructions:

-- In your inbox, locate an email from me and drag that email in to your primary tab.
+- In your inbox, locate an email from me and drag that email into your primary tab.

 - My emails will now be in your primary tab when they’re delivered.